 1) Capacity building of civil society: A group of at least 20 mentors from the project countries were trained to strengthen organisational capacity of FFOs, CBOs and NGOs.
 See the reports from the First Mentors Training Workshop here and from the second workshop here.
 Existing programmes, projects and initiatives that build capacity of FFOs, CBOs and NGOs for marine and coastal governance and management were mapped and possible synergies and gaps determined.
 Based on a needs assessment and development of a targeted capacity building strategy and toolkit, 20 organisations across the 10 project countries are having their capacity built using a combination of training, mentoring, coaching and peer learning.
 See list of Mentors and Mentee FFOs, CBOs and NGOs here.
 The PISCES project provided co-financing support for a one-day Mentor Training Workshop for organisational strengthening Mentors supporting the Coalition of Civil Society Organisations (CCSO) in Saint Lucia.
 See the report of this training workshop here.

-2) Documenting cases of innovation: Case studies are documented on the innovative work and best practices currently being undertaken by civil society on the conserving marine and coastal resources and developing sustainable and resilient livelihoods in the Caribbean.
-A communication strategy was developed to guide targeted dissemination of the case studies including via the Caribbean Civil Society SDGs Knowledge Platform and peer exchanges.
+2) Documenting cases of innovation: Case studies have been documented on the conserving marine and coastal resources and developing sustainable and resilient livelihoods in the Caribbean.
+These case studies were disseminated widely including via the Caribbean Civil Society SDGs Knowledge Platform and other regional databases and peer exchanges.
 These will particularly seek to engage Haitian organisations in regional networks.
 The case studies are:

 4) Developing and strengthening SMEs: Socio-economic studies will be conducted to assess the baseline and results.
 SME mentors were identified and trained in a methodology to develop and strengthen SMEs from targeted communities around MPAs/MMAs (see reports of first and second training workshops).
 See list of SME mentors and their mentee SMEs.
 Entrepreneurs are learning ways to develop enterprises that sustainably use marine and coastal resources to deliver economic, environmental and social co-benefits as well as how to ‘climate proof’ their enterprises.
-SME mentors will provide coaching and mentoring while micro grants of up to EUR2,000 will be offered to selected enterprises.
-Measures to establish and strengthen private-public partnerships to support SMEs will also be explored.
+SME mentors will provide coaching and mentoring to SMEs.
+The SME Microgrants Scheme under the CarSIF was launched in November 2019 via a closed call by invitation only to SMEs currently engaged under PISCES project.
+Nine SMEs from eight countries have been awarded microgrants of up to USD 1,700 to undertake capacity strengthening and small business development activities.
+(See list of SME microgrant awardees) Measures to establish and strengthen private-public partnerships to support SMEs will also be explored.

 Focus on Mentors